Airbank centralizes all your business bank accounts and financial data – TechCrunch

 In addition to bank accounts, chances are you’re also generating revenue with Stripe, PayPal or Shopify.
 Many executives lose a ton of time connecting to web portals, exporting data as CSV files, importing those files in Microsoft Excel and consolidating all that information.

 Airbank automatically refreshes your balances across several accounts.
 You can see your total balance in multiple currencies.
-It can also help you reconcile transactions with outstanding invoices as you can search across multiple accounts at once.
+It also can help you reconcile transactions with outstanding invoices, as you can search across multiple accounts at once.

-This is just a starting point as Airbank wants to become the only interface for all your banking needs.
+This is just a starting point; Airbank wants to become the only interface for all your banking needs.
 You can categorize transactions, see how much you’re spending with each supplier, track recurring payments and export everything to Google Sheets or Microsoft Excel.
-Soon, you’ll be able to use Airbank for cash flow forecasting and automatic reconciliation with your Xero or Quickbooks data.
+Soon, you’ll be able to use Airbank for cash flow forecasting and automatic reconciliation with your Xero or QuickBooks data.

 Open banking isn’t limited to account aggregation.
 With proper APIs, you should be able to initiate payments from a third-party product.
 And Airbank plans to take advantage of that as the company is working on payments.
 As you can manage access rights, Airbank could act as the payment portal for the finance team.